kartik-212004/world-map-explorer-v2/README.md

 3. Open this URL in your web browser to view and interact with the application.

-You’re done!
+You're done!
 You can see the [detailed user manual](https://map.zendalona.com/src/pages/user-guide/index.html) for more information.